-- c.
-The initial 20 days (150 hours) of absence may be accumulated and the additional leave may be used on an intermittent basis. - d.
+c.
+The initial 20 days (150 hours) of absence may be accumulated and the additional leave may be used on an intermittent basis.

+d.
 Proof of the family member's serious health condition as defined by the Family and Medical Leave Act must be provided on the Commonwealth's Serious Health Condition Certification form.
-Proof may be required for each absence during the 20 day (150 hour) period and subsequent additional sick family leave period. - e.
-Family member for the purposes of this Section is defined as the following persons: husband, wife, domestic partner, child, step-child, foster child, or parent of the employee or child of the employee's domestic partner or any other person qualifying as a dependent under IRS eligibility criteria. - Section 6.
-Employees may use up to five (5) days of sick leave for the death of a spouse, domestic partner, parent, stepparent, child or stepchild or the child of the employee's domestic partner and up to three (3) days of such leave may be used for the death of a brother, sister, grandparent, step-grandparent, grandchild, step-grandchild, son- or daughter-in-law, brother- or sister-in-law, parent-in-law, grandparent-in-law, aunt, uncle, foster child, step-sister, step-brother, or any relative residing in the employee's household or the following relatives of the employee's domestic partner: parent, brother, sister, grandparent or grandchild.
+Proof may be required for each absence during the 20 day (150 hour) period and subsequent additional sick family leave period.

+e.
+Family member for the purposes of this Section is defined as the following persons: husband, wife, domestic partner, child, step-child, foster child, or parent of the employee or child of the employee's domestic partner or any other person qualifying as a dependent under IRS eligibility criteria.

+Effective with the beginning of the 2021 leave calendar year, domestic partner and the child of the employee's domestic partner will no longer be considered as a family member for the purposes of this Section.

+Section 6.
+Employees may use up to five (5) days of sick leave for the death of a spouse, domestic partner, parent, stepparent, child or stepchild or the child of the employee's domestic partner and up to three (3) days of such leave may be used for the death of a brother, sister, grandparent, step-grandparent, grandchild, step-grandchild, son- or daughter-in-law, brother- or sister-in-law, parent-in-law, grandparent-in-law, aunt, uncle, foster child, step-sister, step-brother, niece, nephew, or any relative residing in the employee's household or the following relatives of the employee's domestic partner: parent, brother, sister, grandparent or grandchild.